-- George Mason’s Counseling and Psychological Services (CAPS) has a psychologist on staff who takes appointments in Arlington in the Founders Building.
-She works closely with the law school community to stay up-to-date about the challenges law students face.
-Scalia Law students who would like help navigating through challenging time can call 703-993-2380 to make an appointment and ask for an appointment in the Arlington or Fairfax location.
+- George Mason’s Counseling and Psychological Services (CAPS) has psychologists on staff who take appointments in Arlington in the Founders Building.
+They work closely with the law school community to stay up-to-date about the challenges law students face.
+Scalia Law students who would like help navigating through a challenging time can call 703-993-2380 to make an appointment and ask for an appointment in the Arlington or Fairfax location.

-- CAPS, the GMU Student Support and Advocacy Center, and GMU’s University Life department have many other services available to support the wellbeing of Scalia Law students.
+- CAPS, the GMU Student Support and Advocacy Center, the GMU Center for the Advancement of Well-Being, and GMU’s University Life department have many other services available to support the wellbeing of Scalia Law students.
 For information about their many resources, visit:

 - Arlington Campus MindSpa: Massage Chair, Games, Activities